 Preserving the stories of Latinos in America

-Voces Oral History Project is the leading Latino oral history archive in the United States.
+Voces Oral History Center is the leading Latino oral history archive in the United States.
 It began in 1999, with a mission of capturing untold stories of Latinos and Latinas who served, in the military or on the home front, during World War II.